kataph/function-method-ontology/README.md

-# Capability, functionality, and engineering methods ontology
+# Capabilities, functionalities, and engineering methods ontology

 Attachment to the paper "About functions, behaviours, and capabilities in formal ontology and engineering" in submission to the Semantic Web Journal, this ontology exemplify how the first order theory described in the paper can be translated in OWL.